spring-attic/spring-xd-samples/batch-simple/README.md

 Spring XD Simple Batch Sample
 =============================

 In this *Hello World* example for *Spring XD* you will create a minimal code-based Job.
-This Job does no processing, only printing out `Hello Spring XD!` as well as any Job parameters that were passed into the Job so as to focus only on the mechanics of the compiliation and copying of artifacts into the Spring XD installation directory.
+This Job does no processing, only printing out `Hello Spring XD!` as well as any Job parameters that were passed into the Job so as to focus only on the mechanics of the compilation and copying of artifacts into the Spring XD installation directory.

 ## Requirements